 When compared with popular safari destination South Africa (located in the southernmost point on the African continent,) Kenya has a more temperate climate.
 To learn more, check out my previous articles on South Africa Safaris: here.
 The further north in Kenya you travel, the drier and hillier the landscape becomes as the area doesn’t benefit as much from the rains received in the south-west of Kenya.
 Because it shares its longest border with Tanzania, Southern Kenya is the best place to see glacier-capped Mount Kilimanjaro, the highest peak in Africa and the tallest free-standing mountain in the world.

 Fantastic year-round game viewing makes Kenya a TOP safari location.
 Although it is a “Big 5” destination in the sense that lion, leopard, buffalo, elephant and rhino are found here, it’s difficult to see them all in the same place.
 Rhinos are the rarest and most difficult to find and unfortunately, due to poachers, have become a critically endangered species.
-Safari itineraries will often include overnight stays in Masai Mara, Amboseli, Samburu, Mt.
+Safari itineraries will often include overnight stays in Maasai Mara, Amboseli, Samburu, Mt.
 Kenya, or the Laikipia Reserve in order to increase the variety of game viewing.

 Kenya is the perfect place for first-time safari goers – because the land is so flat and open, it’s easy to enjoy 360-degree views and spot game throughout the year.
 Roads are well-maintained and English is widely spoken throughout the country.
 Long-standing conservation projects in Kenya also means that animals are generally plentiful and in good condition.
 Special relationships between tribal landowners, the government, conservationists, and safari operators mean that the needs of humans, nature, and agriculture are carefully balanced.

-Kenya’s most well known wildlife gem is the Great Migration: the 1,900-mile journey of over two million wildebeest (and zebra and gazelle) as they follow the rains over the Mara River into the Masai Mara National Reserve where they feast on thousands of hectares of fresh grazing land.
+Kenya’s most well known wildlife gem is the Great Migration: the 1,900-mile journey of over two million wildebeest (and zebra and gazelle) as they follow the rains over the Mara River into the Maasai Mara National Reserve where they feast on thousands of hectares of fresh grazing land.
 They stay for about four to five months, slowly mowing the Mara between approximately July and November when they cross back into Tanzania’s Serengeti region.
 (Only humans require a passport to cross this border!)
 The massive herds also attract large predators including lion, leopard, hyena and the occasional cheetah, therefore witnessing a “kill” on safari is most likely to occur during this time period.

-The main reason the Masai Mara attracts the Migration is because its open, flat savannah dotted with flat-topped acacia trees, provides superb grazing.
+The main reason the Maasai Mara attracts the Migration is because its open, flat savannah dotted with flat-topped acacia trees, provides superb grazing.
 The wide landscape gives you that classic “safari look” with green grass turning golden as the seasons change.
 It’s impossible to know exactly when wildebeest will cross the Mara River – they don’t all cross in one place at the same time.
 Large groups can be viewed at different points and on different days.
 This unpredictability and sense of exploration is what makes safaris so exciting.

 Need help planning your Bucket-list Trip?